Telephone (song): Reception

-Critics quickly hailed the video as "a masterpiece of subversive artistry".
-It was called "the most fun, most ridiculous, and arguably best music video of the year" by Amy Phillips from Pitchfork and a "big-budget, pop masterwork" by William Goodman of Spin.
-According to James Montgomery from MTV, "Telephone" helped Gaga's ascent to the upper echelons of pop stardom, alongside "the Madonnas and the Michael Jacksons".
+Critics quickly hailed the video as "a visual feast", "a masterpiece of subversive artistry", and one that "more than measures up to the hype".
+Amy Phillips from Pitchfork wrote it was "the most fun, most ridiculous, and arguably best music video of the year", and William Goodman of Spin called it a "big-budget, pop masterwork".
+According to James Montgomery from MTV, "Telephone" helped Gaga's ascent to the upper echelons of pop stardom, alongside others on par with Madonna and Michael Jackson in terms of showmanship.
 Tanner Stransky from Entertainment Weekly believed it was not on par with the video for Gaga's "Bad Romance"—the lead single from The Fame Monster—but still "better than anything else out there".

-The scenes with the fight between inmates and mass food-poisoning were particularly praised by Matt Donnelly from the Los Angeles Times and Monica Herrera from Billboard.
-For Donnelly, the video was a "visual feast", and Herrera believed it "more than measures up to the hype".
+Matt Donnelly from the Los Angeles Times and Monica Herrera from Billboard praised the scenes with the fight between inmates; the former approvingly called it a video "packed with [...] poisoned diner food, an army of headpieces and lots of Gaga goodness".
 Some reviews praised Beyoncé, called "always fierce" by Jennifer Cady of E! and the video's "best part" by Amy Odell from New York.
 Others focused on the video's fashion and aesthetics.
-According to stylist Robert Verdi, with "Telephone", Gaga made "much stronger pop-art statements".
+With "Telephone", Gaga made "much stronger pop-art statements", wrote stylist Robert Verdi.
 In a 2021 article, Variety named it Gaga's best music video based on its outfits, calling it a "phenomenal fashion feast".

-Some reviews praised the video's feminism.
-In his book Gaga Feminism: Sex, Gender, and the End of Normal, J. Jack Halberstam argued that the music video portrays a powerful image of sisterhood that aligns with the intimate bonds seen in movies such as Thelma & Louise (1991) and Set It Off (1996).
+Some reviews commented on the video's feminist themes.
+J. Jack Halberstam argued that the music video portrays a powerful image of sisterhood that aligns with the intimate bonds seen in movies such as Thelma & Louise (1991) and Set It Off (1996).
 Interpreting this review, theater theorist Bess Rowen wrote that Gaga's portrayal of women in her work challenges the conventional images of women in society, making her work relevant to modern feminism.
 Caryn Ganz of Rolling Stone believed it "is certainly cinematic and oddly feminist, and gasps at a larger statement about consumer culture".
 Ganz called the video a "mash-up of lesbian prison porn, campy sexploitation flicks and insidery winks at the two divas' public personas", noting, "If Quentin Tarantino and Russ Meyer remade Thelma & Louise as an orgy of product placement with fiercely choreographed interludes, this would be the result".